JackWBoynton/dolphin/Readme.md

 4. Universal binaries will be available in the `universal` folder

 Doing this is more complex as it requires installation of library dependencies for both x64 and ARM (or universal library equivalents) and may require specifying additional arguments to point to relevant library locations.
 Execute BuildMacOSUniversalBinary.py --help for more details.

-### Linux Global Build Steps:
+### Linux Global Build Steps

 To install to your system.